-In the meanwhile, if you’d like to learn more about your dental insurance coverage, you can check with your human resources department and/or read through your policy.
+In the meanwhile, if you would like to learn more about your dental insurance coverage, you can check with your human resources department and/or read through your policy.

-When it comes to potential out-of-pocket costs and what you might have to pay for dental implants, here’s what you should be looking for:
+When it comes to potential out-of-pocket costs and what you may have to pay for dental implants, here’s what you should be looking for: